SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Habit Tracking Documentation.md

 And Just to stay safe I'll include a setup example for all those cases with comments in the setup code to explain what  needs to be explained

->[!important] Things might change in the future.
+> [!important] Things might change in the future.
->the setup is might change in the future, as I'm still trying to make it more simple, easier to understand and easier to modify.
+> the setup is might change in the future, as I'm still trying to make it more simple, easier to understand and easier to modify.

 ### Displaying Week data
+> [!note]
->[!example] List/Display data for the week by days
+> List/Display data for the week by days
 >
 >```dataviewjs
->customJS.DvDailyCharts.renderWeek({
+> customJS.DvDailyCharts.renderWeek({
 >	dv, // important to include the dataview plugin so it can gather data
 >	block: this, // important to tell the script to draw the charts in the current code block
 >	setValues: true, // Option to write the values into the current file or not. (this writes the totals values or the average values according to how you specifies that in the [[99-Templates/Habit Tracking Documentation#Properties|Properties]] of those files)